programacion-funciones-lambda

 (a, b) => a + b

-As we see, the lambda function is a more concise way of defining the function, and does not require us to give it a name (it is anonymous).
+As we can see, the lambda function is a more concise way to define the function, and it doesn’t require us to give it a name (it’s anonymous).

-This improves the readability of the code and makes it easier to understand.
+This improves code readability and makes it easier to understand.
 Lambda functions are a very useful tool in programming, and fundamental in functional programming.

 The general syntax of a lambda function varies depending on the programming language, but follows a common pattern.
-Let’s look at an example of the basic structure of a lambda function in different languages:
+Let’s see an example of the basic structure of a lambda function in different languages:

 (parameter_list) => { statements }